Santosh (2024 film): Plot

-Santosh Saini, the wife of an Indian constable who was killed during a riot, visits the police headquarters for her husband's pension.
-She inherits her spouse's job as a constable through a government scheme called "compassionate recruitment" and is appointed at a rural town.
-During her duty, she overhears a Dalit man talk about the disappearance of his 15-year-old daughter, Devika Pippal, two days ago.
-The father has previously reported to the police but was ignored.
-Santosh tells him that he can file a complaint again with her.
-They both report to the police station but are mockingly disregarded.
+Santosh Saini, the wife of an Indian constable who was killed during a riot, inherits her spouse's position as a constable through a government scheme called "compassionate recruitment" and is appointed to a rural town.
+During her duty, she overhears a Dalit man speaking about the disappearance of his 15-year-old daughter, Devika Pippal, two days earlier, after the police had previously ignored his report.
+They attempt to file another complaint at the police station but are mockingly disregarded.

-The next day, she comes across a protest in front of the police station.
-She sees the corpse of Devika among the crowd, who had been raped, murdered, and dumped in a well in a Dalit village.
-Devika's parents, who are beside Devika, demand justice from the police and state that they will not move unless the suspect is punished.
-The police forcibly disperse the crowd; Santosh and other female constables are ordered to drag the protesters away.
-Santosh delivers the body to the morgue afterward at her own expense.
-The death and related protests receive widespread media attention.
+The following day, she comes across a protest outside the police station.
+She sees Devika's corpse among the crowd; Devika had been raped, murdered, and dumped in a well in a Dalit village.
+Devika's parents, standing beside her body, demand justice from the police and declare that they will not leave unless the perpetrator is punished.
+Santosh and other female constables are ordered to drag the protesters away.
+The death and subsequent protests receive widespread media attention.

-Santosh, Inspector Geeta Sharma, and other police officers arrive in the Dalit village to investigate her death.
-Santosh learns through Devika's parents that Devika was last seen by her family at dawn to fetch water.
-She finds Devika's cellphone and reads her text messages with Saleem, who mentioned that he was going to Mumbai.
-She reports her findings to Geeta that evening.

-Santosh visits the village chief's (Note: The village chief is referred to as Pradhan.) house, where Saleem and his father work on the chief's farm, and finds out that they left days ago.
-Afterward, she meets one of Saleem's friends at a cricket match and pressures him to provide information on Saleem.
-The friend eventually texts her the name of the city where Saleem is staying.
+Santosh, Inspector Geeta Sharma, and other police officers arrive in the Dalit village to investigate the death.
+Santosh learns from Devika's parents that Devika was last seen at dawn when she went to fetch water.
+She finds Devika's mobile phone and reads her text messages with Saleem, who had mentioned that he was going to Mumbai, and reports her findings to Geeta that evening.
+Santosh visits the village chief's (Note: The village chief is referred to as Pradhan.) house, where Saleem and his father work on the chief's farm, and learns that they left several days earlier.
+Afterwards, she pressures one of Saleem's friends into providing information about him and learns the name of the city where he is staying.
+Santosh and Geeta arrest Saleem at a hotel in the city.

-Santosh and Geeta plan to arrest Saleem in the city where he is staying.
-However, Geeta has an emergency, and Santosh has to begin the investigation alone for the day.
-Geeta arrives later, and they arrest Saleem in the evening.
-They report to the police commissioner's house.
-The commissioner suggests they keep Saleem near his house after a politician, Beniwal, visits the commissioner.